 There are proven alternatives, and as a nation with an obligation to efficiently deliver health care to veterans, we simply cannot afford these inefficiencies any longer.

-David LaBorde is CEO of Iconic Data Inc. and senior advisor at DSS Inc.
+David LaBorde, M.D., is CEO of Iconic Data Inc. and strategic advisor with DSS Inc.